 Financial instruments carried on the Statement of Financial Position include cash and bank balances, deposits, investments, receivables, payables and borrowings.
-Financial instruments are recognised in the Statement of Financial Position when the Group has become a party to the contractual provisions of the instrument.
+Financial instruments are recognised in the Statement of Financial Position when the Group has become a party to the contractual provisions of the statement of Financial Position when the Group has become a party to the contractual provisions of the instrument.